neoforged/Documentation/docs/resources/client/models/index.md

 Additionally, it can specify the following optional properties:

 - `shade`: Only for block models.
 Optional.
-Whether shadows should be rendered on this face or not.
+Whether the faces of this element should have direction-dependent shading on it or not.
 Defaults to true.
 - `rotation`: A rotation of the object, specified as a sub object containing the following data:
   - `angle`: The rotation angle, in degrees.
 Can be -45 through 45 in steps of 22.5 degrees.
   - `axis`: The axis to rotate around.
 It is currently not possible to rotate an object around more than one axis.